uploadcare/intercom-rank/README.rst

 Intercom-rank: a service where Intercom meets AWIS
 ==================================================

-This service adds more information about your users using by [AWIS](http://aws.amazon.com/awis/).
+This service adds more information about your users using by `AWIS <http://aws.amazon.com/awis/>`_.
 According to their emails, try to fill next helpful information:

 * User's site title, description, online since.
 * User's site language.